Skip to content

 Wrongful death claims in Florida are comparable in many ways to personal injury claims.
 The plaintiff’s lawyer must prove these four elements:

-• Breach of duty: the defendant breached that duty through negligence
+The defendant breached that duty through negligence.

-• Causation: that negligence directly caused the death
+That negligence directly caused the death.

-• Damages: the survivors’ losses are quantifiable and demonstrable
+The survivors’ losses are quantifiable and demonstrable.

 Along with compensatory damages, in some cases a Florida court may order a negligent party to pay punitive damages to surviving family members.
 Punitive damages are intended as punishment so that the negligent behavior doesn’t happen again, and are typically only awarded in cases involving egregious violations of duty, gross negligence, or intent to cause harm.